 With Esports becoming more and more popular with each passing day, it’s no surprise to see racing simulators becoming commonplace.
-Professional racers all the way up to Formula 1 use racing simulators to practice their driving and to help learn tracks and there are even professional sim racing leagues like the F1 Esports Series that will be launched next year.
-With talented sim racers even being drafted into real-world racing, you may want to buy yourself a wheel and pedals get in on this exciting and relatively new hobby.
-Today we’re going to answer some common questions surrounding sim racing setups and hopefully put you on the right path for when you go to purchase your equipment.
+Professional racers all the way up to Formula 1 use racing simulators to practice their driving and to help learn tracks, and there are even professional sim racing leagues like the F1 Esports Series.
+With talented sim racers even being drafted into real world racing, you may want to buy yourself a wheel and pedals to get in on this exciting and relatively new hobby.

 Table of contents

-- The Different Types of Simulator Wheels Available
+- The Different Types of Racing Wheels Available

 - What About Pedals and a Shifter?